Dilashathakuri/FOCP-PORTFOLIO/README.md

 2. **Project 1: Chatbot**
    - A chatbot program designed to interact with users, providing responses based on predefined scripts or artificial intelligence algorithms.
-   - Technologies used: Python, NLTK, machine learning (if applicable).
+   - Technologies used: Python, NLTK.

 3. **Project 2: Futsal Management System**
    - A system designed to manage Futsal operations, such as booking courts, scheduling matches, and keeping track of bookings.
-   - Technologies used: Python, Django, database (e.g., SQLite or MySQL).

 ## Features

 - **Chatbot**:
   - User interaction via text-based input.
-  - Can be expanded to include AI-based responses (depending on the version).

 - **Futsal Management System**:
   - Allows users to book courts.
   - Provides scheduling features for matches.